 Because of the Maillard reaction, steaks develop their richly flavorful mahogany surface, roasts build a bark, loaves of bread are swaddled in crusts, slices of bread turn golden in the toaster, a roux goes from pasty to golden, fried potatoes put on a golden crunchy coat, dark beer gets its darkly mysterious flavor, and boring beans are transformed into coffee and chocolate.
 And Gus's fried chicken in Memphis, shown here.
 The reaction is even part of human aging when proteins and sugars get together in our bodies.
 The Maillard reaction begins at low temps, but really kicks in after 300°F. Like many chemical reactions, time can be traded against temperature.
 Twelve hours at 225°F will brown meat nearly as deeply as 15 minutes on the grill, but the exact mixture of flavor compounds will differ.
 Good thing, too.
 Wouldn't it be boring if all food tasted the same, no matter how it was cooked?

 Go into your kitchen and pour half a cup of sugar into a sauce pan and turn the heat to medium.
 It will begin to liquefy.
 Gently move a wooden spoon through the sugar until it all melts (beware, liquid sugar is very hot and a tiny bit on your hand will make you scream aloud, so wear gloves).
-Stand there and stir. every 20 seconds or so.
+Stand there and stir every 20 seconds or so.
 Keep stirring for about five minutes and turn the heat to low as it really starts melting.
 The energy will take a white odorless crystal and break it into thousands, yes thousands, of new molecules, fill the house with seductive, sweet, buttery aromas, and turn the white mass into a seething golden syrup.
 Then it will turn amber, then copper, then brown, then mahogany, then licorice.
 The process creates a rich, complex, caramel or butterscotch flavor.
 That is caramelization and why we love it.

 Brown good.
 Black bad.